 ● Choose a car seat that is easy to operate and get bub in and out of with minimal fuss.

-● Think about how long you ideally want to use the car seat (i.e. if you want an all-in-one so you only have to buy one car seat or if you’re happy to buy two to three for each stage).
+● Think about how long you ideally want to use the car seat.
+Do you want an all-in-one convertible car seat where you buy one car seat that converts to all age groups?
+Or would you prefer to buy two to three child car seats for each stage of your child's growth.

 ● Consider the durability of the materials used, as well as how easy it will be to clean.